I designed these leg strengthening exercises for seniors who find that everyday movements aren’t as effortless as they once were.

 Hip extension works two muscle groups at once — the leg you’re moving, and the leg you’re standing on.

-- Stand with a sturdy chair in front of you for support.
+- Stand with a sturdy support in front of you.

 - Lean forward at the hip, not the back.
-Hip extension is only about 15°, and bending forward lets you use the full range without your spine compensating.
+Hip extension is only about 15°, and bending forward allows you the full range without your spine compensating.

 - Soften the knee of your standing leg — don’t lock it.